yeshuwahane/Klimatix/README.md

 #### <a href="https://github.com/yeshuwahane/Klimatix/releases/tag/release"> Github Release<a>

-# WeatherApp
+# Klimatix
+## Kotlin Multiplatform

-Application built using Compose for the UI, Koin for dependency injection, and Ktor for API integration.
+Bukt using Compose for sharing UI across both platforms., Koin for dependency injection, and Ktor for API integration.
 It showcases the current weather of a user-specified city, allows the user to change the city, and provides detailed information such as hourly weather forecasts, UV index, air quality index, and humidity levels.

 ## Features